 As every body is different, healing may not be the same for everyone.
 Factors like health, age, and medical history can impact your recovery time.
 This timeline gives you an idea of what to expect and when you can start seeing the results of your procedure.

-If you are interested in knowing how BBL can cosmetically alter the shape of your butt and how the surgical and recovery process goes, visit Millenial Plastic Surgery.
+If you are interested in knowing how BBL can cosmetically alter the shape of your butt and how the surgical and recovery process goes, visit our plastic surgery practice in Manhattan and Bronx.
 Dr. David Shokrian explains in detail what happens during the procedure, and how the recovery process goes week after week till you are back to routine life and have obtained desired results.
 He ensures you have all the information you need to make an informed decision.